 Most French presses will use around eight to ten tablespoons of coffee grounds.
 Brew time is another important factor to consider.

 Generally, you should steep your coffee for four minutes then immediately plunge the grounds before you pour the coffee out for drinking.

 Now that you’ve successfully made yourself a perfect cup of coffee with a French press, sit back and enjoy it!

-When you go to buy your coffee beans, remember to keep these considerations in mind so that you can make the best cup of coffee possible.
+When you go to buy your coffee beans online, remember to keep these considerations in mind so that you can make the best cup of coffee possible.